Winter landscapes in Western art: Between Renaissance and the eve of Romanticism

 February, attributed to Paul Limbourg, or the "Rustic painter", 1412 and 1416, Musée Condé.

 Early European painters generally did not depict snow since most of their paintings were of religious subjects.
 The first artistic representations of snow came in the 15th and 16th centuries.
 Because frequent snowfall is a part of winter in northern European countries, depiction of snow in Europe began first in the northern European countries.

 Since the early 15th century, wintry scenes had been represented by artists in parts of large sculptural works on churches and even on a smaller scale in private devotional scripts such as the book of hours, a devotional collection of texts, prayers and psalms.
 These were often illuminated manuscripts such as Labours of the Months, a cycle of twelve paintings that illustrated the social life, the agricultural tasks, the weather, and the landscape for each month of the year.
 January and February were typically shown as snowy, as is February in the famous cycle of the Les Très Riches Heures du duc de Berry, illustrated 1412–1416.
-Some snowy scenes also appear in a set of early 14th-century frescoes created by Master Wenceslas for the Bishop's Palace at Trento, showing people throwing snowballs at each other, and in a detail of Ambrogio Lorenzetti's Effects of Good Government in the City and Countryside (1337–39).
+Some snowy scenes also appear in the Cycle of the Months, a set of early 14th-century frescoes created by Master Wenceslas for the Bishop's Palace at Trento, showing people throwing snowballs at each other, and in a detail of Ambrogio Lorenzetti's Effects of Good Government in the City and Countryside (1337–39).

 At that time, landscapes had not yet developed as a genre in art, which explains the scarcity of winter scenes in medieval painting.
 Snow was not depicted in art except where it had a context, such as in the winter months of calendars.